 How to make your podcast discoverable to AI, step by step

 - Publish episode pages on a site you own.
-One indexable page per episode, with a descriptive title and real show notes, not just an embedded player.
+Create one indexable page per episode.
+Include a descriptive title and real show notes alongside the embedded player.

 - Add full transcripts.
 Turn each episode’s 5,000 to 10,000 spoken words into readable text on the page.
-This is the single biggest lever.
+This is the single most effective step.

 - Build guest and topic pages.
 Group episodes by guest and by subject so both people and models can see the shape of your expertise.